TugboatQA/docs/content/reference/tugboat-configuration.md

 - **Default:** _no default_
 - **Required:** No

 Which URLs should be processed when a Preview has finished building.
-The URLs can be specified using one of the following formats
+You can define URLs on any service that has an exposed port.
+The URLs can be specified using one of the following formats:

 ##### Simple URL List